Shaun Weiss

-Shaun Herman Weiss is an American actor, writer, and stand-up comedian well known for his roles in The Mighty Ducks movies.
+Shaun Weiss (born August 27, 1978) is an American actor, and stand-up comedian known for his roles in The Mighty Ducks movies and in 1995 film Heavyweights.

 Early life

 Weiss was born and raised in Montvale, New Jersey, and attended Pascack Hills High School.
 He is of Jewish descent.

 Career

 Weiss started his acting career as Elvis on Pee-wee's Playhouse, but his breakout role came when he earned the part of Greg Goldberg in The Mighty Ducks films.
 Weiss was originally supposed to play Atuk the Eskimo in the first Mighty Ducks movie and had one line, but his role was expanded.
 After the first two Mighty Ducks movies, he appeared as Josh Birnbaum in the Disney film Heavyweights.
-He also appeared in a recurring role as peripheral freak "Sean" on the short-lived NBC dramedy Freaks and Geeks, as well as cameo appearances on The King of Queens.
+He also appeared in a recurring role as peripheral freak "Sean" on NBC's Freaks and Geeks, as well as cameo appearances on The King of Queens.
 He appeared in commercials for Captain Morgan, Castrol, Verizon Communications, and Mobile ESPN.
 Weiss appeared in the movie Drillbit Taylor, making an appearance as the school bus driver around the beginning of the film.
 In 2022, it was announced that he would appear in the film Jesus Revolution, his first film in 14 years.
 On April 29, 2022, Weiss opened for Russell Peters at Oxnard Levity Live Improv.
-In 2023, he introduced his own website, shaunweiss.com, where merchandise can be purchased, Podcasts appears can be booked, and upcoming tour dates can be viewed for his stand-up comedy act, The Mighty Weiss Tour 2023.
+In 2023, he introduced his own website, shaunweiss.com.